Rosalie Bradford: Weight gain

 In her early twenties she met a man whom she married.
 The couple eventually had a son.
 Bradford found herself staying home with their son and cooking a lot.
 Her weight continued to accelerate uncontrollably, as did her appetite.
 She eventually tried several diets and joined Weight Watchers with little success.

 Finally, after a blood infection landed her in the hospital, Bradford gave up on exercise altogether when the necessary bed rest allowed for her weight gain to accelerate.
 She remained immobile for eight years.
 She measured at 1200 lb in January 1987.
-In 1988, she became so depressed and frustrated that she attempted to commit suicide with painkillers, although, due to her weight, these only made her sleep for a couple of days.
+In 1988, she became so depressed and frustrated that she attempted suicide with painkillers, although, due to her weight, these only made her sleep for a couple of days.

 Weight loss

 A concerned friend contacted Richard Simmons, a familiar face in the weight loss industry.
 Simmons then contacted Bradford and spoke to her at length.
-She recalled Simmons saying, “God doesn’t make junk and you are worth the effort.”
+She recalled Simmons saying, "God doesn’t make junk and you are worth the effort."
 After the phone call, she received a package from him containing some exercise tapes and an eating plan.

 Bradford started small by clapping her hands along to the videos.
 "It was the only movement I could do," she explained.
 She focused on her diet and stuck to Simmons’ plan.
 After a year she had dropped 420 lb.
 Eventually she got some more outside help from a physiotherapist and soon her weight dropped to 500 lb, a total weight loss of 553 lb.
 Bradford persisted with her weight-loss plan and eventually reduced her weight to 283 lb, claiming a total weight loss of 917 lb.
 The lymphatic system in her legs was damaged in one of five surgeries to remove excess skin left by her weight loss.

 Bradford appeared on the Channel 4 television program BodyShock giving advice to Patrick Deuel.
 The episode was first broadcast in August 2007.